Khalil-Foulks/web-sprint-challenge-single-page-applications/README.md

 Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
+- [ x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
-- [ ] A form with a "/pizza" route
+- [ x] A form with a "/pizza" route
-- [ ]x A name text input field
+- [ x] A name text input field
 - [ x] Validation for name - name must be at least 2 characters
 - [ x] A dropdown for pizza size
 - [ x] A checklist for toppings - at least 4 (hint: name each separately!)